awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-ListCertificateAuthorities.md

 # ListCertificateAuthorities<a name="JavaApi-ListCertificateAuthorities"></a>

-The following Java sample shows how to use the [ListCertificateAuthorities](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ListCertificateAuthorities.html) function\.
+The following Java sample shows how to use the [ListCertificateAuthorities](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_ListCertificateAuthorities.html) operation\.

-This function lists the private certificate authorities \(CAs\) that you created by using the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) function\.
+This operation lists the private certificate authorities \(CAs\) that you created using the [CreateCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthority.html) operation\.

 ```
 package com.amazonaws.samples;